 - MDs who are interested in qualifying for the subspecialty in clinical informatics

 - Medical students who would like to explore the importance of informatics in the practice of medicine

 Both Programs provide an intellectual framework for the systematic and sound use of quantitative methods to increase agility with such methods in their respective domains.
 The programs include an intensive, hands-on bootcamp, a range of foundational courses in quantitative and biomedical subjects, as well as courses in emerging areas such as precision medicine, data science, and data visualization.
 All students are expected to complete a capstone research project and to participate in a longitudinal seminar series.

 The practice of clinical care and biomedical investigation each constitute complex enterprises that are increasingly dependent on the mastery of enormous data streams.
-There is increasing urgency to leverage the enormous advances in genomic science, the near ubiquity of health information technology, and new methods for managing and analyzing large data sets in order to accelerate biomedical discovery and improve the delivery of health care.
+There is increasing urgency to leverage the rapid advances in genomic science, the near ubiquity of health information technology, and new methods for managing and analyzing large data sets to accelerate biomedical discovery and improve the delivery of health care.
 Our goal is to equip our students with the knowledge, skills, and experiences needed to engage meaningfully in the field of biomedical informatics.